namje0/namje_shipwright/README.md

 ### FrackinUniverse Compatiblity
 Currently incompatible.

+## Performance
+- You shouldn't make extremely big ships in base Starbound, and you shouldn't in this framework either.
+Stored ships are pretty large and can bloat the player file, and larger ships will have longer loading times for serializing.
+An extremely large ship will take a while to swap to and from.

 ## Upcoming Features
 - "Save as template" option on SAIL
 - Make crew members per-ship